 2. Set in Stone an Amount to Each Month’s Payment

 If you’re not crazy about lowering your mortgage term (and even if you are) a good way to pay off your mortgage faster is to add a set-in-stone extra amount to each monthly payment.
 Depending on your budget, that may be $100, it may be $500.
 Just pick an extra amount that you know you can afford to add to your mortgage as an extra principal payment each month, and watch that balance drop faster than ever.

 3. Use Your Debt Snowball Payments

-If you’ve recently dumped – or are in the process of dumping – consumer debt, take the amount of money you were putting toward your consumer debt payments and simply apply it toward your mortgage balance after the consumer debt is gone.
+If you recently paid off consumer debt, take the amount of money you were putting toward your consumer debt payments and simply apply it toward your mortgage balance after the consumer debt is gone.
 Since you’ve already been spending that money on debt each month, you won’t feel extra strapped for cash, but the drop in your mortgage balance will be astonishingly noticeable.

 4. Get an Extra Job

 Whether it be via a part-time job on nights and weekends (Deacon delivered pizzas in order to accelerate the payoff of their $52k in consumer debt) or a side hustle business that you can work on in your own time, money from an extra job can substantially reduce your mortgage balance.
 Last year alone I made well over $12,000 in freelance jobs working from home.
 Imagine what kind of impact that amount of cash could make on your mortgage balance.
 You could also try filling out surveys with Survey Junkie to make a little extra money.
 It won’t make you rich, but every penny helps.

 5. Declutter Big Time